5HT/DependentLinearPi/README.md

 * [Weakening.agda](DLPi/Weakening.agda) Definition of `Weaken` and
   weakening properties for terms and processes.

-## Dependent Session Type Encodings
+## SessionTypes

-This folder contains **encoding** functions from dependent session type languages to DLπ types.
+This folder contains **encoding** functions from (dependent) session type languages to DLπ types.
 The folder is organized as follows:

 * [Common.agda](SessionTypes/Common.agda) imports the extensionality
   principle and defines a data type for **finite DLπ types**.
+* [Labeled](SessionTypes/Labeled) defines the encoding of
+  non-dependent, labeled session types with n-ary branches and choices.
-* [LinearLogic](SessionTypes/LinearLogic) defines the encoding from
+* [LinearLogic](SessionTypes/LinearLogic) defines the encoding of
   dependent session types *à la* [Toninho, Caires & Pfenning 2011](https://doi.org/10.1145/2003476.2003499).
 These session types subsume the original non-dependent ones by [Honda](https://doi.org/10.1007/3-540-57208-2_35).
 * [LabelDependent](SessionTypes/LabelDependent) defines the encoding
-  from label-dependent session types defined by [Thiemann & Vasconcelos 2020](https://doi.org/10.1145/3371135).
+  of label-dependent session types defined by [Thiemann & Vasconcelos 2020](https://doi.org/10.1145/3371135).

 Each subfolder is organized as follows: